Interview by Charlotte Kent

-Coming back to the analysis you did and lessons you found that are produced in a report about the impact of the project.
+Coming back to the analysis you did and the lessons you found that are produced in a report about the impact of the project.
 What are some key findings?

-MH: A few exciting things: even if data from on-demand content platforms such as Netflix tells us that violent content is viral and sought after, when we asked, in the context of the exhibition, “why do we like violence?” the public made a point by saying they didn’t.
-Additionally, top answers were split when answering the question “when is violence justified?”
+MH: A few exciting things: even if data from on-demand content platforms such as Netflix tells us that violent content is viral and sought after, when we asked, in the context of the exhibition, “Why do we like violence?” the public made a point by saying they didn’t.
+Additionally, the top answers were split when answering the question, “when is violence justified?”
 Self Defense had the highest number of mentions with 27,6% of answers, but it is important to note that Life Protection was a separate category and had 10,6%.
 No Justification At All got 21,1%.

-It’s really important to mention that the visitors of our exhibition felt that they encountered violence at a very young age.
+It’s really important to mention that the visitors to our exhibition felt that they encountered violence at a very young age.
 They talk about schools, teachers, parents and siblings in the context of their childhood.
 However, they mostly share that their first experience with violence was as a victim and not as a perpetrator.

 What would you hope others would consider about data and the world in which we live after seeing the exhibition?

 PG: I believe this exhibition acts as a trigger to challenge people to reframe the concept of violence.
-We can face realities of violence that have been hyper normalised.
+We can face realities of violence that have been hyper-normalised.
 It’s a reminder of how social realities can become dangerously invisible if we don’t point at them and give them a name and acknowledge their impact.

 What is your chief enemy of creativity?

 Both: Bureaucracy it’s something that kills a lot of projects and ideas at so many levels.
-Financially because bureaucracy builds high walls for most creative agents who don’t have the right resources to deal with it.
+Financially because bureaucracy builds high walls for most creative agents, who don’t have the right resources to deal with it.
 Time-wise, because when you end up spending more time fighting against a bureaucratic machine than doing valuable work, most people abandon ship.
 Energy-wise, because we all know how bad it feels having to fill up a thousand pieces of paperwork until your skin becomes a bit like the colour of paper.